 - Keep a thin layer of mulch around cannas to help retain moisture as well.

 - As flowers fade, deadhead to promote continued flowering.

 - Cut each stem to ground after bloom.

 - After autumn frost blackens the foliage, remove the stems and leaves, and lift the rhizomes for winter storage.
 Store in barely-moist peat or leaf mold in frost-free conditions.
 Space rhizomes so that they are not touching.

-- Store cannas over the winter in a dry place at 45 to 50 degrees F. Don't let them dry out; sprinkle the sand or soil around them, if necessary.
+- If you are storing cannas over the winter, store in a dry place at 45 to 50 degrees F. Don't let them dry out; sprinkle the sand or soil around them, if necessary.

 - In the spring, cut the tubers apart with a sharp knife so that each piece contains one eye on a substantial piece of rootstock.